Last Updated on November 7, 2022 by Lawrence Berezin

 According to the New York Vehicle and Traffic Law, Section 404-a, to be eligible for the State Permit, you must have

 - Limited or no use of one or both legs;

-- A neuro-muscular dysfunction which severely limits mobility;
+- A neuro-muscular dysfunction that severely limits mobility;

-- Another physical or mental disability which makes the use of public transportation difficult; or
+- Another physical or mental disability that makes the use of public transportation difficult; or

 - Be legally blind.

-Your physician must state whether the condition is permanent or temporary in nature and describe how severely and regularly the condition affects your ability to walk.
+Your physician must state whether the condition is permanent or temporary and describe how severely and regularly the condition affects your ability to walk.

 Do any restrictions apply?